 The learning resource center is designed to support the programs offered at the campus.
-Students and faculty have access to a wide variety of resources such as books, periodicals, audio-visual materials and digital resources to support its curriculum.
-The learning resource center is staffed with librarians or trained professionals to assist in the research needs of students and faculty, and it is conveniently open to meet class schedules.
+Students and faculty have access to a wide variety of resources such as books, periodicals, computers and on-line resources to support its curriculum.
+The learning resource center is staffed with trained professionals to assist in the research needs of students and faculty, and it is conveniently open to accommodate class schedules.